Brad Bedell

-Bradley H. Bedell (born February 12, 1977) is a former American football guard in the National Football League (NFL) and current college football coach.
+Bradley H. Bedell (born February 12, 1977) is an American former professional football guard in the National Football League (NFL) and current college football coach.
 He attended Mt.
 San Antonio College, where he played football under legendary Community College Coach Bill Fisk.
 He attended the University of Colorado, where he played college football.
-He was drafted in the sixth round of the 2000 NFL Draft by the Cleveland Browns.
+He was drafted in the sixth round of the 2000 NFL draft by the Cleveland Browns.
 Bedell also played for the Miami Dolphins, Washington Redskins, Green Bay Packers, and the Houston Texans.
 After serving as the offensive line coach at Boise State, Bedell followed head coach Bryan Harsin to Auburn as the tight ends coach.
 Auburn fired Bedell on October 31, 2022, along with Harsin, offensive coordinator Eric Kiesau, and several other staffers.